China’s Uighurs trapped in factory toiling for tech titans

 The paper also described government incentives such as tax breaks and subsidies for Chinese companies to take Uighurs.
 A 2014 draft contract for Xinjiang laborers in Guangdong province obtained by the AP shows the government there offered companies 3000 RMB ($428.52) per worker, with an additional 1000 RMB ($142.84) for “training” each person for no less than 60 class hours.
 In exchange, companies had to offer “concentrated accommodation areas,” halal canteens and “ethnic unity education and training.”

-But it was a tough sell at a time when Chinese officials were grappling with a knifings, bombings and car attacks by Uighurs, fueled by explosive anger at the government’s harsh security measures and religious restrictions.
+But it was a tough sell at a time when Chinese officials were grappling with knifings, bombings and car attacks by Uighurs, fueled by explosive anger at the government’s harsh security measures and religious restrictions.
 Hundreds died in race-related violence in Xinjiang, both Uighur and Han Chinese.

 A labor agent who only gave his surname, Zhang, said he tried brokering deals to send Xinjiang workers to factories in the eastern city of Hangzhou, but finding companies willing to take Uighurs was a challenge, especially in a slowing economy.